 These two committees constitute NAAS’s governing body and together are accountable for the membership policy and procedures as well as the network’s integrity and sustainability.

-The staff counts four individuals: the Executive Director, the Administrative and Finances Manager, the Assistant Director and the Communications Officer.
+The staff counts five individuals: the Executive Director, the Administrative and Finances Manager, the Programs and Communications Director, the Programs Coordinator, and the Communications Coordinator.
 It hires on a contractual basis a designer, an accountant, a lawyer and seeks the services of other service providers (translation, website development).